tommybobbins/AWSDevOpsExam/README.md

  * Round up first, then number of units (e.g. 17KB read needs 5 read units)
  * Strongly consistent reads need all read capacity units, eventually consistent units get double.
  * Can use on-demand Dynamo DB capacity, but can cost more than correctly provisioning demand.
  * DAX - Dynamo DB Accelerator / Cache.
-10 x Read Performance, which is ideal for read heavy applicaitons for which eventual consistent reads are good enough.
+10 x Read Performance, which is ideal for read heavy applications for which eventual consistent reads are good enough.
 Not suitable for write intensive loads.
  * Elasticache + DynamoDB:
    * Lazy loading - Cache when required (c.f varnish).
    * Write through - Cache when written through.
 Expensive in terms of write speed.